 It's a question as to what kind of writing Deb's season 2 boyfriend would need to do that would require an Alienware laptop.

-Dollhouse: Features the Apple iPhone 3GS several times in its second season.
-The season opener, "Vows," also shows off an iPhone app - the Sling Player, which streams television to cellphones, laptops and the like.
+Dollhouse features the Apple iPhone 3GS several times in its second season.
+The season opener, "Vows", also shows off an iPhone app - the Sling Player, which streams television to cellphones, laptops and the like.
 While other Dollhouse staff watch Senator Daniel Perrin (in a press conference attacking the Dollhouse) on TV, Paul Ballard watches the same telecast on his phone.
-On the computer side, they moved away from the Macs-are-cool trope, featuring Dell desktop computers instead.
+On the computer side, they move away from the Macs-are-cool trope, featuring Dell desktop computers instead.

-Driving Force: One episode of this reality show had two people eating KFC and blatantly plugging it — to the point where one of them read the nutritional facts panel to declare "It has zero trans fat".
+One episode of the reality show Driving Force has two people eating KFC and blatantly plugging it — to the point where one of them reads the nutritional facts panel to declare "It has zero trans fat".

-Lampshaded on the third season premiere.
+Lampshaded in the third season premiere.
 The new chairwoman of GD announces its first corporate sponsor, as several crates bearing Degree [the deodorant sponsoring the season] logos are wheeled in.
-Degree is actually sponsoring the show, insisting on heavy placement of ads and an entire episode where deodorant saves the day.
+Degree actually did sponsor the show, insisting on heavy placement of ads and an entire episode where deodorant saves the day.
 One extreme example of this particular product placement happens in the episode "Here Comes the Suns".
-In it, a second artificial sun created by a ten-year-old as a school science project is slowy roasting the town.
-Anyway, at several points the characters mention staying cool under pressure.
+In it, a second artificial sun created by a ten-year-old as a school science project is slowly roasting the town, and at several points the characters mention staying cool under pressure.
 This is the tag-line for Degree deodorant.
 To see one person's thoughts on this episode, go here.

-Excused: This reality dating show explicitly promotes a number of products on different episodes, including Dentyne Gum and Black Star Beer.
+Reality dating show Excused explicitly promotes a number of products on different episodes, including Dentyne Gum and Black Star Beer.

-FlashForward (2009): Whenever any character, particularly Mark Benton, had to make or receive a call on their cell, the show always made sure we saw that it was a Sprint phone.
+FlashForward (2009): Whenever any character, particularly Mark Benton, has to make or receive a call on their cell, the show always makes sure we saw that it's a Sprint phone.